 Our Mini-Holland programme has awarded £30m each to three outer London boroughs - Enfield, Kingston and Waltham Forest - to help them create a network of cycle routes.
 This investment will also allow them to improve the streets and public areas along these routes for everyone.
-These schemes should be operating by March 2021.
+The programme should be complete by the end of 2021.

 The Mini-Holland programme is part of the Mayor's Healthy Streets agenda to help Londoners use cars less and walk, cycle and use public transport more.
 It specifically addresses the demands of growth in outer London.